 International Prize Lecture

 From 2011, The Society has sponsored the International Prize Lecture designed to be delivered in countries where there is a strong physiology community, but with whom The Society has previously had little or no interaction.
 The recipient of the award travels to the host country and delivers a series of peripatetic lectures over a period of 7 to 10 days.
-2011 (China), 2012 (Egypt), 2013 (India).
+2011 (China), 2012 (Egypt), 2013 (India) and 2014 (Brazil).

 Established in 1995 and funded by a bequest from Joan Mott, this biennial lecture is usually given by a female physiologist.
 The lecture may cover any area of physiology but should be particularly relevant to young physiologists and also aim to enhance the profile and significance of women within the discipline.
 Subject to the agreement of the Editorial Board, this lecture is published in Experimental Physiology.
 There is a £500 prize.